-The State will continue working to reduce and end homelessness with all four continuums of care.
-The WVDO will continue to award funds to subrecipients at the local level to deliver housing and honhousing homeless services to persons in need.
+The State will continue working to reduce and end homelessness with all four continuum of cares and the West Virginia Interagency Council on Homelessness.
+The WVDO will continue to award funds to subrecipients at the local level to deliver housing and hon-housing homeless services to persons in need.